 Suppose that a car accident happened.
 After checking on their passengers and attempting to get their vehicle out of the roadway to avoid additional crashes involving other vehicles approaching the scene, the drivers begin exchanging information, and one driver says to the other: “Let’s just settle this here.
 I will pay you $500 if you don’t report the accident.”
 For all the reasons that a driver would not want to remain at the scene until police arrive, they might also hesitate to offer their information.

 There are many reasons to report an accident both to the police as well as to your insurance provider.
 State laws require the information to be reported, as do the contractual terms of most auto insurance policies.
-Beyond that, if you realize hours or days after the accident that you are injured but you agreed not to take down the other driver’s information or report the accident, it will be difficult to prove that the accident was the cause of your injury or that the other driver was involved.
+Beyond that, if you realize hours or days after the accident that you are injured but you agreed not to take down the other driver’s insurance information or report the accident, it will be difficult to prove that the accident was the cause of your injury or that the other driver was involved.

 The blame game is not an uncommon occurrence at car accident scenes.
 Many investigators are trained to talk to the parties involved in the accident separately in order to keep the conversations productive and avoid an altercation at a time when emotions are running high.
-If a driver was already telling you what you should have done to avoid the accident before the police even arrive, it is a good bet that they are planning to tell the police what they think you did wrong as well.
+If a driver was already telling you what you should have done to avoid the accident before the police even arrived, it is a good bet that they are planning to tell the police what they think you did wrong as well.

-Likewise, drivers can emerge from their crashed vehicles with excuses that involve the roadway, other vehicles, or even pedestrians or animals in the roadway.
 While arguing about the facts of the accident at the scene is not generally the best way to get to the truth of the matter, drivers who have photos from the scene depicting the damage to both vehicles and who have been able to obtain the contact information of anyone who witnessed the accident can help their case when it comes time to prove liability.

-How an Attorney Can Help You Prove Liability
+How an Attorney Can Help You Prove Liability and File an Insurance Claim

 The term liability refers to the legal responsibility that drivers have to compensate those they have harmed through negligence.
 Negligence is proven by showing that the driver was using a public roadway when the accident occurred, therefore owing others on the roadway a duty of care, that the duty of care was breached when the driver failed to take reasonable actions to avoid a collision, and that this breach was the cause of the accident that resulted in injury.

 When you hire a personal injury lawyer to help you with your claim, they will perform a thorough investigation of the details of your case in search of evidence and witness testimony that can prove these elements.
 They can determine from this investigation who was liable for the accident, as well as the insurance resources that the at-fault party has that can be used to cover the expenses and impacts you incurred.
 They can perform many other types of services as well, such as establishing a value to your claim, negotiating a settlement, or even representing you in court if necessary.
+An attorney can also help identify the actions of other drivers that may have contributed to the accident, further strengthening your case.

 Injured in a Car Accident in Pennsylvania?
 Contact RGSG